eBay/jsonpipe/README.md

 ```

 ###options
+####delimiter
+Type: `String`

+The delimiter separating valid JSON objects in the chunked response; default is `\n\n`

+####success
+Type: `Function`

+The callback function to be called on every valid JSON chunk.
+The function will be provived the parsed JSON object.

+####error
+Type: `Function`

+The callback function to be called on error scenarios.
+The function will be provived with an error message, reasoning the failure.
+There can be many reasons for errors, the most common one being the JSON parse error.
+It that case the error message would be `parsererror`.
+For errors associated with the actual XMLHttpRequest it would be `xhr.statusText`

 ##Testing
 The entire test suite for the jsonpipe API is available in the main test file  [jsonpipe.js](https://github.com/eBay/jsonpipe/blob/master/test/jsonpipe.js).
 The [mocha-phantomjs](https://github.com/metaskills/mocha-phantomjs) wrapper is used as the testing framework and [chai](http://chaijs.com/api/assert/) for assertion.
 To run the tests - clone/fork the [repo](https://github.com/eBay/jsonpipe),